qbead/qbeadWebsite/content/book/tilt.md

 ::: intro-box
 The motion sensor in the SpinWheel can be used to detect the direction of gravity, which in turn can be visualized, creating a colorful digital level or tilt sensor.
-Here is one way to do this, which will also introduce you in a new way to the notion of vectors.
+Here is one way to do this, which will also introduce vectors in a new way.
 :::

 On our planet what is horizontal and what is vertical